logbarron/kiko/docs/codebase/database.md

 - Invoked by cron trigger (e.g., `0 2 * * *` for 2 AM daily)

 **Error Handling**:
-- Logs errors but does not fail (retries next scheduled run)
+- Logs errors via `logError` then throws (propagates to Cloudflare)
 - Uses batch deletes for performance

 ---